lysol/derekarnold.net2/articles/lets-go.md

 addition but is rough around the edges.
 The control structures within template tags are fairly primitive, requiring you to embed your own functions to accomplish basic boolean logic within the template itself.
-Exceptions within the template may not always create an exception within the application, instead truncating output.
+Exceptions within the template may not always create an exception within the application, instead of truncating output.
 Otherwise, the scope control within the template itself is pretty useful and even a net gain over other template engines like [Jinja](http://jinja.pocoo.org/) and [Django](https://www.djangoproject.com/)'s.